metrixware-echoes-tech/puppet-gitolite/README.md

 The value of `LOCAL_CODE` is $ENV{HOME}/local.
 This option is only available for Gitolite 3.
 For more details, see : http://gitolite.com/gitolite/non-core.html#localcode

+##### `local_code_in_repo`

+Tells Puppet whether the `LOCAL_CODE` setting of `.gitolite.rc` file is set to a director in the gitolite-admin repository.
+Must also set `allow_local_code` parameter to true.
+Valid options: boolean.
+Default value: false

+The value of `LOCAL_CODE` is $rc{GL_ADMIN_BASE}/local.
+This option is only available for Gitolite 3.

+SECURITY WARNING: Enabling this setting will allow anyone with write access to the gitolite-admin repository to execute arbitrary code on the gitolite server.

 ## Limitations

 RedHat and Debian family OSes are officially supported.
 Tested and built on Debian and CentOS.